ryan-mahoney/presentations/php-oop45/deck.md

 Writing new software is easy and fun... maintaining existing software is hard.

-How you name things will make your or someone else's job easier or harder over time.
+How you name fields and methods will make your or someone else's job easier or harder over time.

 ---